US STOCKS-Index futures edge up on euro zone hopes

 Italy.

-However, the euro gave back a few of its recent steep gains
+* However, the euro gave back a few of its recent steep

 European Commission and the ECB concluded a visit to Greece on